saweeet/saweeet.github.io/content/en/cat-sitting.md

 ## Desk and Monitor

 - **Desk & Monitor Use:** Feel free to use the desk and monitor in the office.
 - **Connecting Your Laptop:** There is a single black cable from the curved wide 34" monitor.
 Plug the USB-C cable from the Monitor directly into your laptop's USB-C port.
 Wait a few minutes, the screen should automatically display, and the mouse and keyboard should automatically work.
+- **Gaming** You are welcome to use our gaming accounts or log into your own.

 ## TV Operation
 **Fireplace TV**
-Use the short white remote to navigate the TV menu.
+Use the small white remote to navigate the TV menu.
 The TV will start at volume 0, so you will need to pull the volume toggle button upwards to hear sound.

 **TV Apps:**
 Use the Stremio or Prime app for movies and TV shows.
 Feel free to use YouTube as well.